Atmospheric river brings flooding, landslides to Pacific Northwest — again

 Flood watches are up for much of western Washington and northwest Oregon west of the Cascades, where an uninterrupted plume of tropical moisture has been blasting ashore.
 That adds to a memorable atmospheric river season that’s already dropped up to 50 inches in the high terrain of the Coastal Range since the start of November.
-Surprisingly, soil saturation isn’t a huge problem thanks to a recent dry spell.
+Surprisingly, soil saturation isn’t a huge problem, thanks to a recent dry spell.

 The National Weather Service is warning that “excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations” through Tuesday afternoon.

-Seattle obliterated its daily rainfall record on Monday, more than doubling it.
+Seattle obliterated its Feb.
+28 rainfall record on Monday, more than doubling it.
 An impressive 2.97 inches came down at Seattle-Tacoma International Airport, beating out the 1.46 inches that fell on the same date in 1972.
 Hoquiam and Olympia also set records.

 Monday's heavy rainfall in Seattle was noteworthy in several ways.
 It was especially noteworthy as rainfall that heavy is increasingly unlikely from a climatological standpoint by late winter.
 That was the first 2+ inch total in February in 26 years. #wawx— NWS Seattle (@NWSSeattle) March 1, 2022

-One location in Olympic National Park posted a whopping 14.41 inches of rain from the event, among numerous locations which have seen at least 6 inches.
+One location in Olympic National Park posted a whopping 14.41 inches of rain from the event, among numerous places that have received at least six inches.

 The atmospheric river now

 On Tuesday morning, the atmospheric river was shifting into the final act of its performance.
 A patch of moderate to briefly heavy rain was slipping northeast to the south of Seattle and Everett after drenching Tacoma, with rain stretching down Interstate 50 to roughly Eugene, Ore.
-Rainfall was more sparse and light south of the Willamette Valley.
+Rainfall was sparser and lighter south of the Willamette Valley.

-The atmospheric river will begin to shift southward and decrease in coverage and intensity over Washington State during the afternoon.
+The atmospheric river will begin to shift southward and decrease in coverage and intensity over Washington state during the afternoon.
 At the same time, a renewed pulse of moisture will focus its attention on Oregon between Tuesday night and late Wednesday.
-Two or three inches is possible at the coastline, with 3 to 5 inches in the higher terrain.
+Two or three inches could fall at the coastline, with 3 to 5 inches in the higher terrain.

 Thereafter, the parent low-pressure system entraining the tongue of moisture will dive south and swirl a few clouds or light showers into the coast of Northern or Central California, but any rainfall accumulations should be light.